 - Country.
 Hallmarks of this style include distressed and painted woods, plump cushions, ruffled skirts, floral prints, bold stripes, gingham and plaid fabric covers.

 - Traditional.
-Formal in every sense dark polished wood, elegant upholstery, rich and mellow colors, carved curves this style includes reproductions
+Formal in every sense dark polished wood, elegant upholstery, rich and mellow colors, carved curves this style includes reproductions of pre-1900 antiques such as Chippendale, French Empire, Hepplewhite, Queen Anne and Louis XV.

 - Eclectic.
 Reflecting a unique eye and personal interests, this highly individualistic style might feature ethnic and artisan objects from around the world, textured fabric covers from a variety of styles and periods and a rainbow of colors.